mwhome/wortuhr/Readme.txt

 Press "on/off" to switch the LEDs on and off.
 Press "Settings" to configure the clock via web-site.
 Press "Mode" to jump to the next page.
-Press "Time" to always jump back to the time page.
+Long press enters settings menu. (if enabled by SHOW_MODE_SETTINGS) Press "Time" to always jump back to the time page.
+Press "Plus" to increase LED brightness or to increment value/switch options in settings menu.
+Press "Minus" to decrease LED brightness or to decrement value/switch options in settings menu.

 *** Modes: *******************************************************************